nomic-squad/Nomic/Nomic.md

 **304**
 A rule change is adopted if and only if the vote is passed by a simple majority of the eligible voters.

-**306**
-The player order shall be as follows:
-Jacob H
-Joshua K
-Thomas M
-Brett W
-Noah S
-This list of players may be amended arbitrarily when a new player is added to the game.
-Players shall take one whole turn apiece.
-Turns may not be skipped or passed, and parts of turns may not be omitted.
-All players begin with zero points.
-Any other changes to this rule should follow standard voting procedure.

 **308**
 Players may join the game at any time.
 New players become eligible voters the turn following the one in which they join.